 Whole life insurance

-A type of permanent life insurance that has a tax-deferred savings component.
-Whole life insurance policies are typically 6-10 times more expensive than term life insurance policies, leading to the surrender of 45% of policies within the first ten years of being in force.
+A type of life insurance that provides a permanent death benefit and has a tax-deferred savings component.
+Whole life insurance policies are typically five to 15 times more expensive than term life insurance policies, leading to the surrender of 45% of policies within the first ten years of being in force.